 1 cup of water

-A lolly stick or circle of wire.
-Or some string.
+A lolly stick, wooden stick or circle of wire/string

 Some sparkles and/or food colouring ( optional )